wrh2/LLL_Examples/README.md

 This directory contains examples of working with a linear linked list in C and C++.

 Contents of LLL_Examples/C_LLL
-lll.c - a simple example of implementing a linear linked list in C recursively C-LLL - executable created from the code in lll.c
+<p>lll.c - a simple example of implementing a linear linked list in C recursively</p>
+C-LLL - executable created from the code in lll.c

 Contents of LLL_Examples/Cpp_LLL